 Markings for work zones include "Removable" and "Non-Removable" markings.
 Section 102-10 of the Standard Specifications describes when each type is required.
 A separate pay item number is used for each.
-The designer should be aware of this information and provide appropriate pay items in the plans.
+The designer shall provide appropriate pay items in the plans.